-Why read this? : We share the planning which goes into great advertising campaign ideas.
-Learn what drives the need for campaigns, and makes them different.
-We also look at when you talk about campaigns, and how you assess their impact.
-Read this for ideas on advertising campaign planning.
+Why read this? : We share the planning steps which go into great advertising campaign ideas.
+Learn when you need campaigns, and what makes them different.
+We also look at how you work with agencies on campaign planning, including how you evaluate a campaign’s impact.
+Read this to learn about advertising campaign planning.

 Making great adverts isn’t easy.

 Our how to advertise guide walks through the process it takes to make just one advert.
 But brands rarely just make the one advert.
 There’s always updates, new messages and bigger brand objectives to land.

 This is when advertising campaign thinking comes in.
 It’s when you think about how all your adverts fit together.
 What they do as a whole.

 In advertising campaigns, the advertising idea stretches over multiple adverts.
 Each advert has to do 2 jobs.
 Deliver its own specific objective.
 And support the campaign objective.
 The thinking which goes into an advertising campaign has to go deeper than what you’d do on a single advert.